sjkneisler/agentic-ai-workshop/memory-bank/systemPatterns.md

 ### **Chunk 5 – Planner & Clarifier**

-1. `clarifier.py` → echo input or re-ask clarifying Q via OpenAI if key exists.
+1. `clarifier.py` → Implement interactive LangChain clarification:
+   * Check for `OPENAI_API_KEY`.
+Skip if missing or LangChain components fail to initialize.
+   * Use a LangChain chain (`ChatOpenAI`, `ChatPromptTemplate`, `JsonOutputParser` with Pydantic model) to check if the question needs clarification and get specific questions to ask (model/temp from `config.yaml`).
+   * If clarification needed:
+       * Loop through questions, prompt user via `input()` in the terminal.
+       * Collect user answers.
+       * Use another LangChain chain (`ChatOpenAI`, `ChatPromptTemplate`, `StrOutputParser`) with the original question + Q&A to synthesize a refined question (model/temp from `config.yaml`).
+   * Return the refined question, or the original if clarification skipped/failed/cancelled.
+   * Add `langchain-openai`, `langchain-core` to requirements.
 2. `planner.py`:

-   * Rule: always `"search"`; add `"rag"` if docs exist.
+   * Rule: always `"search"`; add `"rag"` if `RAG_DOC_PATH` exists and is a directory.
+   * Use the (potentially refined) question from the clarifier (though the content isn't used for planning *yet*).
    * Return list of steps.
-3. Commit: “Simple planner + clarifier defaults.”
+3. Commit: “Implement interactive LangChain clarifier and simple planner.”

 ### **Chunk 6 – CLI Wiring & Verbose Flag**